 Physical selling and recycling

 Despite the price falls, we’ve actually seen very few clients coming back to sell their holding.
 There is always a small percentage who panic or simply need cash, but overall the physical gold market has not sold off like the paper gold market.
-With few second hand sellers, many gold coins remain in very short supply.
-While availability of gold bars seems unaffected, the premium of a Victorian gold Sovereign for example has increased.
+With few second-hand sellers, many gold coins remain in very short supply.
+While the availability of gold bars seems unaffected, premiums on rare and collectable coins have increased.
 If physical holders can remain calm during the current sell-off, this supply squeeze will provide a catalyst for a quick bounce back upwards.

 Central bank hoarding